classBabacar/Connect4/README.md

 # Inspiration

 This is one of my favorite games.
-Growing up I played this game so much with family and friends I took a lot of losses and that's why I kind of got obsessed with the game because I hate losing.
-So I practiced a lot of programming so one day I could make this game now I did but now I have another goal which is the AI... **(Complete)**
+Growing up I played this game so much with family and friends I lost a lot to them and that's I kind of got obsessed with the game because I hated losing.
+So I practiced a lot of programming so one day I could make this game and get a rematch!

 # Goals
 Right now, the game allows for 1v1 play but in the near future I plan to incorporate an AI with the concept of MiniMax **(Complete)**.